-It had a 32-bit processor, but at this time processors were
+It had a 32-bit processor, but by this time processors were

 starting to be made differently, and the "bit count" was less important.
 What the